 This recipe is a complete contrast to our watermelon cucumber feta salad.
-That one is light and refreshing, best served as a side and our caesar salad is much heartier, best served as a meal itself!
+That one is light and refreshing, best served as a side and our caesar salad is much heartier, like the Roast Chicken Salad best served as a meal itself!

 Crispy Chicken, salty bacon, cherry tomatoes and freshly sliced lettuce - you will love this salad!

 I love a good Caesar Salad and I am sure you do too.
 They are simple enough to make for lunch or dinner and have still got some interesting ingredients to satisfy your taste buds and not leave you thinking 'ah salad - boring!'.

 If you want to cook the bacon in your instant pot, this recipe will show you how, Instant Pot Bacon.

 This one has oven baked Crispy Chicken pieces so it does take a little bit of time to prep and cook that, however, the hard work is worth it when you toss it all together and get a fork ready to stick in it.